History of parks and gardens of Paris: Jardin des Plantes (1626)

 The Jardin des Plantes, originally called the Jardin royal des herbes médicinales, was opened in 1626, under the supervision of Guy de La Brosse, the physician of King Louis XIII.
 Its original purpose was to provide medicinal plants for the court.
 It was built on land purchased from the neighboring Abbey of Saint Victor.
 A labyrinth and belvedere from 1840 can still be seen in the northwest section of the garden.
 In 1640, it became the first Paris garden to open to the public.

 In the eighteenth century, under the French natural scientist Georges-Louis Leclerc, Comte de Buffon, who directed it from 1739 to 1788, the garden was doubled in size by an exchange of land with the Abbey, extending down to the banks of the Seine, and was greatly expanded with the addition of trees and plants brought by French explorers from around the world.
-One can see today a Robinia tree planted in 1636, and a sophora from 1747.
+It contains a Robinia tree planted in 1636, and a sophora from 1747.

 In 1793, after the Revolution, the royal garden became the National Museum of Natural History, and a zoo was added. with animals brought from the Palace of Versailles.
 The garden was expanded again, and a school of botany founded.
 The first greenhouse was built in 1833 by Charles Rohault de Fleury, a pioneer in the use of iron in architecture.
 The first of the large greenhouses seen today was built by Jules André in 1879; the greenhouse of cactuses by Victor Blavette in 1910; and the tropical greenhouse, 55 meters long, by René Berger in 1937.
 The alpine garden was added in 1931, and the rose garden and the Jardin des vivaces were added in 1964.